woertsposzibllen4me/nvim-config3.0/lua/scripts/README.md

-"scripts" is for standalone utilities leveraging builtin functionality.
+"scripts" is for standalone utilities leveraging builtin neovim functionality.